 Realia, an Italian term meaning the 'real thing', is library-speak for objects, mementos and artifacts.
 Realia is mainly found within the Library's heritage collections and has been collected because of its association with people or events in Victorian history.

-Ned Kelly’s armour is the best-known piece of realia in the Library.
+Ned Kelly’s armour is the best-known piece of realia in the Library (note: Ned Kelly's armour has been removed from The changing face of Victoria exhibition to undergo preparation for display in our new Victoria Gallery, which will open in mid-2019).
 Other examples in the Library's collection include:

 - mementos and artifacts from the Burke and Wills expedition

 - personal items belonging to historic figures in early Melbourne history, such as John Pascoe Fawkner’s walking stick and ink well, or the surveying chain and technical instruments belonging to Robert Hoddle, surveyor of early Melbourne

 - textiles like the Press Dress worn by Mrs Matilda Butters to the mayors ball in 1860

 - historic firearms such as the pistol belonging to Peter Lalor and used at the Eureka Stockade